Nora kicks off a discussion in the breakroom…

 …and the ensuing discussion, by and large, went… Well, you’ll just have to see.

 It Starts Simply Enough

 Sheila plops herself down in a sparsely cushioned stainless steel 2-1/2-person settee.
 The cushion looks similar to a blanket pattern one would choose if riding a camel.
 (I guess we need nicer furniture?)
-Reacting not at all to the looks of her friends who’ve been trying to help her with improving her health by improving her eating habits, she says, “Jack, can you grab me a Big Gulp, zero-cal?”
+Reacting not at all to the discouraged looks of her friends who’ve been trying to help her with improving her health by improving her eating habits, she says, “Jack, can you grab me a Big Gulp, zero-cal?”
 (It wasn’t really a question.)
 “Then you can sit here while we hash out how our website is s’posed to reach our target audience, and for that matter, who is our target audience?”
 Sheila is by popular acceptance the work leader of this group of four.
 That is, nobody else wanted to lead!

 The Other Two in the Breakroom

 Marshall and Nora, newly engaged, exhibit behavior some would call sweet, others sappy, and a few skeptics of young love, nauseating.
 “Marshall, honey, what should we have?”
 Jack turns from the soda dispenser.
 “What, you’re in the family way already?
 Good goin’, Marshall.”
 “No, mister gutter-brain, I meant Marshal and me.
 Aren’t you my baby, Marshall?”

 Marshal smiles weakly at Jack while putting his card into the pastry dispenser with one hand and puts his other hand on Nora’s back.
 “Babe, let’s split something.
 An apple turnover?”
 “That’s fine.
 Have the coffee maker kick out a big cappuccino.
 We can share that too.”